Frank Harris (quarterback, born 1999)

-Frank Randall Harris (born March 27, 1999) is an American former football quarterback who played college football for seven seasons with the UTSA Roadrunners.
+Frank Randall Harris (born March 27, 1999) is an American former college football player who was a quarterback for seven seasons with the UTSA Roadrunners.

 College career

 2017

 As a true freshman in 2017, Harris redshirted and did not play.

 2018

 In 2018, Harris missed the season due to knee injuries.

 2019

 As a redshirt-sophomore in 2019, Harris started four games before separating his shoulder and missing the rest of the year.

 2020

 During his redshirt-junior year, Harris started 11 games, completing 159-of-250 passes for 1,630 yards and 12 touchdowns, along with six interceptions.
 He additionally ran for 528 yards and scored nine touchdowns.
 He led them to a berth in the 2020 First Responder Bowl, where they lost to Louisiana 31–24.

 2021

 In 2021, Harris started 14 games, and completed 263-of-398 passes for 3,177 yards and 27 touchdowns with six interceptions.
 He ran for 566 yards as well and scored six touchdowns.
 Harris led UTSA to the 15th ranked team in the AP to the conference championship, where he was 19-of-28 for 218 yards and two scores, while adding 81 yards on the ground as UTSA beat Western Kentucky 49–41.
 The Roadrunners lost in the 2021 Frisco Bowl to San Diego State.
 At the end of the season, Harris was named second-team all-conference.